 After your surgery you will need to give your body time to heal.
 Rest and relaxation is the name of the game.
 Every person heals and recovers at their speed.
 For some it will be faster and for others it may take a little longer.
 It is best to schedule enough time for recovery, rather than trying to rush back to work or a social engagement.

-The first two weeks you will be home bound, mostly in bed and on the couch, the next two weeks you will feel stronger and will be able to do the light home activities of daily living.
-By week 4 you can do non-strenuous activities like gentle walking on a treadmill or cycling on a stationary bike and by week 6 you should be back to doing most of your activities.
+The first two weeks you will be home-bound, mostly in bed and on the couch, the next two weeks you will feel stronger and will be able to do the light home activities of daily living.
+By week four you can do non-strenuous activities like gentle walking on a treadmill or cycling on a stationary bike and by week six you should be back to doing most of your activities.

-You should feel well enough for sexual activity by week 3 of 4.
+You should feel well enough for sexual activity by week three or four.
 Lower body surgeries like abdominoplasty or body lifts may take a bit longer.
 Be careful with your wounds and don’t over-exert yourself.

 Recovery after breast reduction, breast lift, breast augmentation and liposuction is four weeks.
 Recovery after most facial procedures such as face and neck lift, facial fat grafting, and rhinoplasty is four weeks.
 Eyelid surgery (blepharoplasty) recovery time is two to three weeks.
 Bruising and swelling may still be visible for some time.

 Obviously if you have a physically demanding occupation, you may require a longer recovery period.
 As a rule of thumb: “if it hurts you are not ready to do it”.

 It is important to get out of bed after the surgery.
 This must be done with the help of a nurse or physiotherapist while in hospital.
 You should sit out of bed, in a chair and take short walks to keep your circulation going.
 Walk with assistance.
 This is important as you may feel light-headed and could fall.
 If you have had an abdominoplasty you will need to walk bent slightly over for the first week or two, to avoid straining your wounds.